 You may think that it isn’t your place to tell your administrators what you need.
 Or maybe you think that they don’t care or don’t want to hear from you about it.

+I kid you not!
+This is seriously a conversation I’ve had many times on both ends.
+Administrators, especially those who aren’t part of special ed. like many principals, are looking for guidance from you as the specialist about what you need to do your job.
 Sure they aren’t going to give you a blank check to buy whatever you want for the classroom.
-Nor should they.
 But most of them are willing to at least consider teacher requests for materials.
-And remember from the beginning of the post, some of them are even waiting for you to tell them what you need.
+And some of them are even waiting for you to tell them what you need.

 - Increased administrative awareness and oversight of resources being used in the classroom

-- Increased collaboration among teams using the same resources
+- Increase collaboration among teams using the same resources

 - The ability to evaluate the rigor of requested resources for teachers before deciding on purchasing